UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

         Teaching goals are:

-        - Learners have loaded a Python module
+        - Learners have navigated the documentation
         - Learners have determined which Python packages are installed
         - Learners have loaded a module that adds more pre-installed Python packages